jingwen-z/VBA/project_AFD/demo_1/README.md

 The result for one N° concours is shown in a new workbook, so the processus is as following:

+- open the worksheet where the table_array is

-- open a new worksheet
+- create a new worksheet

 - copy the fields' names of the worksheet where the table_array is